kopeckylukas/py-mamsi-tutorials/README.md

 ```
 ##

-You can clone this repository and use the tutorials provided in form of Jupyter notebooks (listed above), or you can follow this quickstart guide.
+You can clone this repository and use the tutorials provided in the form of Jupyter notebooks (listed above), or you can follow this quickstart guide.

 **Load Packages**
 ```python